Many or all companies we feature compensate us. Compensation and editorial

 Here’s an example to make it clearer:

-Say your home is worth $500,000 when you start, and you get an investment of $50,000
+Say your home is worth $500,000 when you start, and you take out a home equity investment of $50,000 (10% of your home value at the time of investment).

 Your home’s value goes up by 2% each year.
 Here’s how the numbers would change based on when you settle the investment:

-One more item to note about the Hometap payment structure is the “Hometap Cap.”
+Another item to note about the Hometap payment structure is the “Hometap Cap.”
 It’s a safety net that ensures Hometap’s share won’t exceed a 20% annualized rate of return on the original investment amount.

 ScenarioHome’s valueYour shareHometap’s share (capped)

-You settle in 1 year with a 2% home value increase$510,000$450,000$60,000 (20% return on $50,000)
+Settle in 1 year with a 2% value increase$510,000$450,000$60,000 (20% return on $50,000)

-You settle in 1 year with 5% home value decrease$475,000$415,000$60,000 (20% return on $50,000)
+Settle in 1 year with 5% value decrease$475,000$415,000$60,000 (20% return on $50,000)

 In the above examples, even if your home’s value increases by 2% or loses value by 5% and you settle in just one year, Hometap’s share is capped at $60,000.
 This offers a layer of clarity and control to the investment, allowing you to better predict the potential outcomes.